Plaetorius/override/level04/walkthrough.md

 **Description**
 Process tracing and debugging.
 Allows one process (the tracing process) to control another process (the traced process).
 Often, the traced process runs normally, but when it receives a signal, it stops.
 The tracing process is expected to notive this via `wait()` or the delivery of a SIGCHLD signal, examine the state of the stopped process, and cause it to terminate or continue as appropriate.
 All of that done through `ptrace()`.
 **Arguments**
-- `int request`: what operation is being perofrmed (rest of the arguments will depend on it, except one case) (see Linux man)
+- `int request`: what operation is being performed (rest of the arguments will depend on it, except one case) (see Linux man)
 	- `PTRACE_PEEKUSER`: read a word of data at iffset `addr` in the traced's USER area, that contains the register and other information about the process (see `<sys/user.h>`).
 The word is returned as the result of the `ptrace()` call. `data` is ignored.
 	- `PTRACE_TRACEME`: Indicates that this process is being tracked by its parent.
 A process shouldn't do that if its parent isn't expecting to trace it (`pid`, `addr` and `data` are ignored).
 	Only used by the traced process.
 The remaining operations are performed only by the tracing process. `pid` specifies the PID of the traced process.
-For operations other than PTRACE_ATTACH, PTRACE_SEIZE, PTRACE_INTERRUPT, and PTRACE_KILL, the traced process must be stopped.
+For operations other than `PTRACE_ATTACH`, `PTRACE_SIZE`, `PTRACE_INTERRUPT`, and `PTRACE_KILL`, the traced process must be stopped.
 - `pid_t pid`: the PID of the traced process

 ### `kill()`